-We offer counseling services that are tailored to benefit LGBT+ youth in strengthening their relationships and family bonds by providing an open and supportive environment to explore the dynamics that challenge healthy relationships for the LGBT+ person and their loved ones.
+We offer counseling services that are tailored to benefit LGBTQ+ youth in strengthening their relationships and family bonds by providing an open and supportive environment to explore the dynamics that challenge healthy relationships for the LGBTQ+ person and their loved ones.

 Case managers build lasting relationships with youth and young adults.
 They assess needs, identify options, work with the youth and family to develop a plan of action, and provide encouragement, support and advocacy along the way.
 The goal for each case manager is to mentor the youth and build a relationship of trust while meeting tangible needs.
 A case manager’s role is part advisor, part social worker and part life coach.

 Case management is available as part of drop-in services and scheduled appointments.